The History of Orgies: From Sacred Ecstasy to Modern Liberation

 Today: The Return of the Orgy

-In the modern age, the orgy has re-emerged from centuries of shame and silence.
+In the last 20-30 years, the orgy has re-emerged from centuries of shame and silence.
 As society continues to reclaim sexual expression, communal pleasure is being reborn, this time with intention, consent, and inclusivity at its core.

 From exclusive sex clubs in Paris, Berlin, and Montreal, to private courtesan circles and tantric gatherings, the orgy is finding new meaning: neither religious nor royal, but deeply human.
 It’s no longer about domination or display, but connection, exploration, and liberation from isolation.
 In a world fractured by digital disconnection, these curated spaces of sensuality offer something revolutionary: presence.

-Especially in the Montreal courtesan scene, a quiet renaissance blooms.
+In the present moment Montreal courtesan scene, a quiet renaissance blooms.
 Artists, sex workers, and sensualists are reclaiming the language of pleasure as art and activism, spaces where bodies are celebrated, boundaries honored, and desire becomes dialogue.
 April Killian has organized over 25 parties of the sorts over the last 10 years, uniting people from all over the world in a safe space to discover sexually and liberation from shame.
 Her events have left people transformed and connected.

 Just as ancient priestesses danced for Dionysus, today’s gatherings echo that same truth: pleasure is sacred, the body is not shameful, and communion, be it spiritual or physical, remains one of humanity’s most powerful acts of resistance.